Police arrest N.C. man for 1986 murder of 15-year-old Kingston girl

 KINGSTON, Mass.
-(WHDH) – Police in Massachusetts and North Carolina have arrested Michael Hand, 61, of Troutman, N.C., for the October, 1986 murder of 15-year-old Tracy Gilpin of Kingston, Mass.
+(WHDH) – Police have arrested a North Carolina man in connection with the 1986 murder of 15-year-old Tracy Gilpin, of Kingston.

+Massachusetts State Police arrested Michael Hand, 61, of Troutman, N.C., at his home Friday with the the assistance of the Troutman Police Department.

+The Plymouth County District Attorney’s office said Hand was charged as a fugitive from justice based on the warrant issued for the murder of Tracy Gilpin.

-According to authorities, Hand is in custody in North Carolina, pending an expected court appearance on Monday.
+Hand is in custody in North Carolina and is expected to appear in court there on Monday.

-Authorities say they have started rendition proceedings to bring him back to Mass. to be prosecuted for Tracy Gilpin’s murder.
+Authorities say they have started rendition proceedings to bring him back to Massachusetts.
+The DA’s office says once Hand has been returned to the state, he will be arraigned in Plymouth District Court and charged with murder.

 Tracy Gilpin’s sister, Colonel Kerry Gilpin, Superintendent of the Mass.
 State Police, issued the following statement: